Saïd Business School

 Keith Ruddle teaches, advises and works with top management teams from private and public sector organisations on the leadership of strategic and organisation change.

-Keith has an MA in Engineering and Management Sciences from Cambridge University, an MBA from Harvard Business School and a DPhil in Management Studies from Oxford University.
-He is an Emeritus Fellow of Green Templeton College, alongside his role at Saïd Business School.
+Keith has an MA in Engineering and Management from Cambridge University, an MBA from Harvard Business School and a DPhil in Management Studies from Oxford University.
+He is an Emeritus Fellow of Green Templeton College.

 Keith’s interests include leadership of transformational change, strategic renewal, large-scale change, collaborative/complex change, and public sector reform.

-His doctoral research at Oxford included studies of multiyear journeys of top teams leading organisational transformation.
+His doctoral research at Oxford included studies of multiyear journeys of top teams leading organisational transformation with different ‘navigational styles’.